 Muck sites usually do not have many corals and the terrain often appears like a barren wasteland.
 I know it doesn’t sound enticing.
 But what makes it special and worth experiencing are the critters you may find in this environment.

 For divers who are used to exploring healthy coral reef systems, diving in a muck site might sound boring.
 But the key to muck diving is getting real close to the sandy bottom.
 And maybe having bionic eyes!
-If you’re patient and observant, you will be rewarded with the most weird and wonderful marine critters in their natural habitat in Dauin.
+If you’re patient and observant, you will be rewarded with the weirdest and most wonderful marine critters in their natural habitat in Dauin.

 Scuba Diving Season in Dauin